 Check for internship opportunities at the Career Services office -- check the internship information they have posted on the Career Services web site.
 Attend the job fairs sponsored by Career Services.
 Talk to the people at the university's Business Success Center about opportunities they may have for Computer Science students.

-What writing assignments are required?
+What communication-oriented assignments are required?

 What should I talk about in my oral presentation?

 Your oral presentation will be scheduled for a 20-minute time slot.
 Your formal presentation should last 15 minutes, and you should allow 5 minutes to answer questions.
 Don't make your presentation overly technical.
 Your audience will be composed of computer science instructors and students.
 Start by providing the background leading up to your project.
 If it is a practicum, what motivated you to choose this topic?
 If it is an internship, what kind of company are you working for and what specific needs did they want addressed by your project?
 Then provide an overview of the design of the software you wrote for your project.
 If it was one large program, what was its underlying structure?
 If the development was object-oriented, describe the key classes and how they interacted.
 If the software you wrote consisted of several smaller applications, describe any unifying relationships between them.
 For example, did they have to coordinate their access to the same database?
 How were they all related to the original goals of your project?
 Finally indicate to your audience the greatest challenges you faced in your project and how you overcame them.